questianon/sdupdates/README.md

 !!!
 Downloads listed as "sus" or "might be pickled" generally mean there were 0 replies and not enough "information" (like training info). or, the replies indicated they were suspicious.
 I don't think any of the embeds/hypernets have had their code checked so they could all be malicious, but as far as I know no one has gotten pickled yet

 !!!
-All files in this section (ckpt, vae, pt, hypernetwork, embedding, etc) can be malicious: https://docs.python.org/3/library/pickle.html
+All files in this section (ckpt, vae, pt, hypernetwork, embedding, etc) can be malicious: https://docs.python.org/3/library/pickle.html, https://huggingface.co/docs/hub/security-pickle

 ### **Models***

 * pokemon, uses defusers (not DB): https://huggingface.co/lambdalabs/sd-pokemon-diffusers

+* NAI to diffusers (?, not too sure): https://huggingface.co/millionlive765/ntest

 **Berrymix Recipe**
 Rentry: https://rentry.org/berrymix